Introduction to Scikit-Learn in Machine Learning

 Evaluation of the trained model can be done in two simple steps,

-• Use a trained model to predict the output of test data
+• Use a trained model to predict the output on test/train data.

 #EX1: Evaluating the Model performance using R2-score